cert-manager/website/content/en/docs/tutorials/backup.md

 applied to the `Certificate`.

-To avoid this issue, in most cases `Certificate`s created via `ingress-shim` can be excluded from the backup- given that the restore happens in the correct order- Secret with the X.509 certificate restored before the `Ingress`- `cert-manager` will be able to create a new `Certificate` for the `Ingress` and determine that the existing Secret is for that `Certificate`.
+To avoid this issue, in most cases `Certificate`s created via `ingress-shim` can be excluded from the backup.
+Given that the restore happens in the correct order (`Secret` with the X.509 certificate restored before the `Ingress`) `cert-manager` will be able to create a new `Certificate` for the `Ingress` and determine that the existing `Secret` is for that `Certificate`.

 ### Velero